ElMaccio/Miszcze/README.md

 ## Deploying the app

+If it's the first deploy run `ng add angular-cli-ghpages` and then continue with the rest

-Run `ng deploy --base-href=https://portfolio.miszcze.pl -cname=https://portfolio.miszcze.pl` to deploy the app to github pages
+Run `ng deploy --base-href=https://portfolio.miszcze.pl --cname=https://portfolio.miszcze.pl` to deploy the app to github pages

 ## Further help